Updated on March 11th, 2026 by Nathan Parsh

 Business Overview

 Sherwin-Williams is the world’s second-largest manufacturer of paints and coatings.
 The company distributes its products through wholesalers as well as retail stores.
-Sherwin-Williams was founded in 1866 and has grown to a company with annual sales above $22 billion.
+Sherwin-Williams was founded in 1866 and has grown to a company with annual sales approaching $24 billion.

 Source: Investor Presentation

 Sherwin-Williams is certainly a market leader.
-The company became significantly larger after its acquisition of Valspar.
+The company became significantly larger after its acquisition of Valspar in 2017.
 The Valspar merger was transformative for Sherwin-Williams.

 Post-merger, Sherwin-Williams is a much more diversified company than it was prior to the Valspar purchase.
 Management believes it can deliver strong earnings-per-share growth with less volatility and variability in earnings.